tlevine/www.thomaslevine.com/content/!/fivethirtyeight/index.md

 But I still didn't understand how he arrived at his predictions.

 ## Figuring out the model
-A model like the nonsense I describe above might be seen as statistically complicated and novel technology.

-After soliciting some explanations on Twitter and reading about it on the NICAR list, I realized that fivethirtyeight's model
+After soliciting some explanations [on Twitter]() and reading about Nate Silver [on the NICAR list](),
+I realized that fivethirtyeight's model was stupidly simple and was hyped up to be may more complex than it was.

+> Nate Silver's model is simple aggregation of polls that ask which candidate people
+> plan to vote for.
+The simulation part can be seen as an approximation of the
+> probability that you supposedly learned in middle school.